alejandrobabio/alejandrobabio.github.io/_posts/2017-12-11-dry-web-roda-and-sprockets.md

 end
 ```

-#### Ask to the context about the asset reference
+#### Ask to the context about the assets' reference

-Add to the view context an `asset` method that returns the asset reference.
+Add to the view context an `asset` method that returns the asset's reference.
 You can add this in the `Main` app or globally in the `lib`.
 In my case `lib/focus/view/context.rb`:

 ```ruby
 module Focus